A lot more effort needs to go into developing young people’s emotional and social skills, writes behavior adviser Amanda Whitehead

 - been internally excluded

 Currently, many schools regard emotional development as crucial to children’s academic and life success.
-A number of studies suggest that emotional intelligence is implicated in unacceptable behaviour at school.
+A number of studies suggest that emotional intelligence is implicated in unacceptable behavior at school.

 On this basis, it seems reasonable to suggest that developing children’s emotional intelligence will help to develop a more inclusive environment and reduce the number of children at risk of disaffection.

-The study investigated the role of deviant behaviour at school, as measured by the:
+The study investigated the role of deviant behavior at school, as measured by the: